 Using this type of arrangement allows us to ensure that everyone who is hurt in an accident has access to quality legal representation, regardless of their ability to pay for a lawyer out-of-pocket.

 We Seek Compensation for Your Injuries

-We handle slip and fall accidents involving insufficient lightning, crumbling curbs or stairs, uneven floors, wet and slippery floors, failure to fix unsafe conditions, among others.
+We handle slip and fall accidents involving insufficient lightning, crumbling curbs or stairs, uneven floors, wet and slippery floors, and failure to fix unsafe conditions.

 We have a reliable team of experts, from medical experts to accident reconstruction experts, professional engineers, and vocational experts, ready to investigate your case.
-These experts will go out to the premises, take photographs, measure the cracks in pavement and traction of the floors, talk to witnesses, examine the scene of the accident, review reports, and conduct any investigation necessary.
+These experts will go out to the premises, take photographs, measure the cracks in pavement and traction of the floors, talk to witnesses, examine the accident scene, review reports, and conduct any necessary investigation.